PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 };
 \end{lstlisting} \

-This component is then added in the Leaflet <code>MapContainer</code> component.
+This component is then added in the Leaflet \lstinline!MapContainer! component.
 Since the search is added as a component, this component can be rendered conditionally to show or hide the search bar in the map.

 \begin{lstlisting}[caption=Adding Geosearch to Leaflet map, label=lst:geosearchSetup, language={JavaScript}]
 <MapContainer center={[0, 0] /* initial coordinates of map bounds */} zoom={13}>